Birthday Scene: 12 Hard Lessons I Learned this Year

 2. I am responsible of my own condition:

-3. Strong Body brings Strong Mind:
+3. Strong body brings strong mind:

 We can’t control everything that happens around us, but we can control our mindset and how we react to challenges.
 I’ve learned that building muscle not only strengthens the body but also boosts resilience to stress, enhancing both physical and mental endurance.
 The stronger my body, the better I can handle stress and life’s ups and downs.
+In March 2024, I joined the Beirut Marathon Club, where I met passionate runners and had the privilege of training with them at 5AM for several months.
+This journey let me to participate in the 10K Marathon which is a milestone I’m proud of! 🙂

-4. I am Made for the Challenges that come my way:
+4. I am made for the challenges that come my way:

 Building on the strength of my body and mind, I learned this year that the challenges we face are never beyond our ability to handle.
-We’re given hardships because we have the mental and emotional strength to overcome them.
+We’re given these hardships ultimately because we have the mental and emotional strength to overcome them.

 Takeaway: Happiness really does start from within.
 Achievements and validation are great, but they’re bonuses.
 Peace and contentment come from being okay with who you are..

-7. Focus on the Process, Not the Outcome:
+7. Focus on the process, not the outcome:

 Embracing Growth as a Performer

 One of the most valuable lessons I’ve learned is to find joy in the journey, not just the destination.
 As a performer, it’s easy to slip into self-criticism and constantly push for perfection.
-But real growth happens when I embrace the process.
+Real growth happens when I embrace the process.
 It’s not just about delivering a flawless final performance, it’s about the improvement that comes from showing up and practicing consistently.
 The true reward lies in the work I put in each day, measuring progress by how far I’ve come and how much further I can go.

 Takeaway: The true reward lies in the daily progress, not just the final performance.
 Growth happens in the effort, the practice, and the commitment to the journey.

-8. Beware of Where and How I Invest My Time and Energy:
+8. Beware of where and how I invest my time and energy:

-7. Focus on the Process, Not the Outcome:
+7. Focus on the process, not the outcome:

 Embracing Growth as a Performer

 One of the most valuable lessons I’ve learned is to find joy in the journey, not just the destination.
 As a performer, it’s easy to slip into self-criticism and constantly push for perfection.
-But real growth happens when I embrace the process.
+Real growth happens when I embrace the process.
 It’s not just about delivering a flawless final performance, it’s about the improvement that comes from showing up and practicing consistently.
 The true reward lies in the work I put in each day, measuring progress by how far I’ve come and how much further I can go.

 Takeaway: The true reward lies in the daily progress, not just the final performance.
 Growth happens in the effort, the practice, and the commitment to the journey.

-8. Beware of Where and How I Invest My Time and Energy:
+8. Beware of where and how I invest my time and energy:

 9. Knowing is not enough: